Environment

 • Our forests are important and need to be replenished as some timbers are being used new ones must be growing.

-• The use of plastics must be restricted as they are not recyclable but are damaging.
+• The use of petro-chemical plastics must be restricted as they are not recyclable but are damaging, a move towards plant fiber based plastics should be encouraged as they are biodegradable..